wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.0 =
+* Post authors can now be indexed and searched.
+Author are indexed by their display name.
+* In search results, $post->relevance_score variable will now contain the score of the search result.
+* Comment authors are now included in the index, if comments are indexed.
+* Search results can be sorted by any $post field and in any order, in addition of sorting them by relevancy.
+* Private posts are indexed and displayed to the users capable of seeing them.
+This uses Role-Scoper plugin, if it's available, otherwise it goes by WordPress capabilities.
+* Searches can be restricted with a taxonomy term (see FAQ for details).

 = 1.9 =
 * Excerpts are now better and will contain more search terms and not just the first hit.